Summer Smiles FAQ

 While getting a discount on your Labor Day weekend move is almost an impossible feat in New York City, there are other measures you can take to put downward pressure on your budget.

-These include sourcing free sturdy and clean boxes from your building recycling area to reduce the cost of packing supplies, downsizing so you are only paying to move items you want or need and getting detailed flat rate quotes so you’re not pinged with extra surprises charges on the day.
+These include sourcing free sturdy and clean boxes from your building recycling area to reduce the cost of packing supplies, downsizing so you are only paying to move items you want or need and getting detailed flat price quotes so you’re not pinged with extra surprises charges on the day.
 Some movers will add extra fees and charges on the day of your move so be extra vigilant when dealing with operators that provide low quotes.

 If you can’t afford to take a day off work, book a weekend move to keep your income in check (or a gap in your roster) and get your crew around on a weekend to help you unpack so you’re not heading into work exhausted and sleep deprived.
 Set a moving budget to control your expenses and consider some of the hidden costs of moving like utilities reconnection fees if you don’t manage the process correctly.
 Click here for our full guide to the hidden costs of moving.

 8. What happens if all my preferred movers are booked on the day I want?

 With most leases in New York expiring at the end of the month, these are the days in high demand.
 The 30th, 31st and 1st of each month as well as long weekends are peak times so if you can’t secure your ideal slot consider using a mover that can place your things into affordable short term storage for a week or two until they can deliver them for you.